MechanicalRock/mechanicalrock.github.io/_posts/2018-07-17-its-a-lot-more-snappy.md

 * _Remove extraneous Data_ from the array and ensure this operation only happens once

-* _Create a seperate thread in the background_ to update indexedDB, while the user progressed with other aspects of the application.
+* _Create a seperate thread to update indexedDB_, while the user progressed with other aspects of the application.

 * _Improve the download speed of the data for slow networks_ by chunking requests in parallel _(optional and beyond the scope of this post)_